D3athGr1p/learn-tutorials/celo/celo-crowd-funding-project.md

 You can use this third tutorial as a jumping off point for interacting with any smart contract you make using Javascript.
 Whether you're creating a web dApp or a mobile dApp, you can use this code in order to interact with your contracts.

-If you run into any problems, feel free to ask on the [Figment Learn Discord](https://discord.gg/f5YuEsQTAx).
 You can also view the source code [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-3)

 # About the Authors